MicrosoftDocs/learn/learn-pr/student-evangelism/understand-the-normal-curve/includes/04-central-limit-theorem.md

 (16.658155515370705, 39.480199851609314)

 Now suppose we sampled 400 delays at random with replacement.
-You could sample without replacement if you like, but the results would be very similar to with-replacement sampling.
+You could sample without replacement if you like, but the results would be similar to with-replacement sampling.
 If you sample a few hundred out of 13,825 without replacement, you hardly change the population each time you pull out a value.